mikeraab/docker101/Participant-Guide.md

 $ docker pull karthequian/helloworld:latest
 ```

-Copy/Paste the Docker Run command from the Docker Hub page and add a -d option so the container runs in "detached" mode (as opposed to the foreground).
+Copy/Paste the Docker Run command from the Docker Hub page and add a -d option so the container runs in "detached" mode (as opposed to the foreground mode in the last exercise).
 This frees up your terminal window.

 ```
 $ docker run -d -p 80:80/tcp "karthequian/helloworld:latest"
 ```

-Explore the Helloworld app in the browser.
+Explore this Helloworld app in the browser.
 Navigate to the IP of the Docker Host where it is running and note the number of visits.
 (The IP is the same as the Host that you are SSH’d into http://host_ip):

 <img src=images/004-hello-world.png />